neeraj-s-bhadauria/My-Git-Tutorial/README.md

 # My-Git-Tutorial
-This is my own git tutorial with the git cheat sheet for those who want to learn git can use it.
+This is my own git tutorial with the git cheat sheet.
+Those who wants to learn git, can use it.